Adarsh-0417/Mental_Health_Score_Predictor/README.md

 The project combines a **Machine Learning model**, **FastAPI backend**, and a **responsive HTML/CSS/JavaScript frontend** to provide real-time predictions through a web interface.

-> ⚠️ **Disclaimer:** This application provides an AI-generated estimate based on the information provided by the user.
-It is not a medical diagnosis and should not be considered a substitute for professional mental-health advice.

----

 ## 🌐 Live Demo